Skip to content

 Lights and indicators

-• Headlights, sidelights and tail lights
+• Headlights (dip and main), sidelights and tail lights

-• Indicators and hazard warning lights
+• Indicators and hazard warning lights, front and rear

 • Reversing lights